 Our financial advisors who were most successful on social media established themselves as credible professionals within the industry.
 In building their professional brand on social media, they also generated positive brand awareness for Guardian Life.
 But there was something more powerful behind the awareness and success they generated.
 They sparked organic conversations, formed new relationships, and nurtured existing relationships.
 They built trust.
 So much so, that their conversations, relationships, and trust fueled the growth of their business for years to come, often in hard to measure ways.

-With our new strategy in full-swing, we began to set new key performance indicators (KPIs):
+With our new social selling strategy in full-swing, we began to set new key performance indicators (KPIs):

 - Growth in audience engagement (clicks, likes, and comments)